wp-plugins/twitter-image-host/readme.txt

 Available parameters:

       count                    Number of items to display
+      id                       Single ID (eg 'abcde') of one image to display, or multiple IDs separated by commas (abcde,fghij) view                     Image thumbnail view: squares, proportional, large or custom custom_thumbnail_width   Custom width for thumbnails, when 'view' is 'custom' custom_thumbnail_height  Custom width for thumbnails, when 'view' is 'custom' custom_thumbnail_crop    Whether to crop custom thumbnails
-      view            Image thumbnail view: squares, proportional, or large author          Comma-separated list of Twitter account names to limit results to columns         Number of columns of images to display lightbox        'true' to use Lightbox/Thickbox
+      author                   Comma-separated list of Twitter account names to limit results to columns                  Number of columns of images to display lightbox                 'true' to use Lightbox/Thickbox

 Example: